Radio History and Odds & Ends

 I was on my way to take the math Regents exam when I witnessed Murray taping a scene in front of the Fox theatre, where he comes out of the subway station and into the theatre.
 Murray used this device often in his shows where this would be projected onto to the screen as the show opened and then Murray would enter the theatre from the rear in sync with the projection.
 (I saw the same device used a few years later at the Fillmore East for the Voices of East Harlem.)
 Murray was not in a good mood during the taping of this bit, so the mood described in this article sounds quite accurate.

 The Ronnettes were a hit group by this time, having released "Be My Baby" in 1963, but before they started recording, they did a stint as "Murray the K's Dancing Girls".
 Look at those hero sandwiches they're carrying.
 They look amazingly good!
 Wish they made them like that today.
 And a few doors up the block, there's a sign that says, "homemade Italian ices"!
-I wonder what street that was - notice the cobblestones.
+Watching the TV show, I think it's Mott Street.

 WOR-FM would launch almost exactly one year to the day of this broadcast and Murray would join the station about three months after that.